 If your child passes the CHSPE, they no longer need a work permit.
 But work permits can be great leverage to have your kid keep their grades up if that is an issue.
 And their very existence serves as a reminder that children are children, and if they are working during hours that they should normally be in school, that there are laws about how many hours are allowed, and how much time should be set aside for education.
 Sidestepping those rules is an option that should not be taken lightly.

 Was this helpful?
 Are you clear about the difference between passing the CHSPE and Emancipation now?
 Or do you still have questions?
-Let me know below!
+Shoot me an email at email@example.com !

 My book, The Hollywood Parents Guide, available on Amazon contains everything I wish I’d known when Dove and I started this journey, and will save you untold amounts of time, money, and stress.
 Full of information you MUST know, it also features stories from parents of other kids who’ve made it!